 In an article published by Wall Street Journal, Dr. Ferkol mentions that a study taking place in Australia tracked the effects of the ocean air on surfers suffering from cystic fibrosis.
 The study lasted 48 weeks.
 It produced some evidence that the salt air was helping to clear out the lungs of the patients.
 Not only that, but the patients also showed signs of fewer flare-ups and a reduced need for certain antibiotics.

-In an article from Azula.com according to a study conducted by the Peninsula College of Medicine and Dentistry at the University of Exeter in England, those who live close to the ocean are healthier than those who live inland.
-It includes the salty sea air by the coast does wonders for the respiratory system and those with asthma, bronchitis, sinus pressure, and coughing will notice a difference in their condition after just one day at the beach.
+In an article from Azula.com according to a study that the Peninsula College of Medicine and Dentistry at the University of Exeter in England conducted, those who live close to the ocean are healthier than those who live inland.
+It includes the salty sea air by the coast does wonders for the respiratory system.
+Especially for those with asthma, bronchitis, sinus pressure, and coughing.
+They will notice a difference in their condition after just one day at the beach.
 Ocean air also contains negatively charged hydrogen ions that help absorb oxygen and balance out serotonin levels, resulting in more energy and diminished depression.

 Posted in Articles